elchininet/postcss-rtlcss/README.md

 #### Output using the override mode

-This is the alternative method, it will generate less code because it lets the main rule intact and generates a shorter specific rule to override the properties that are affected by the direction of the text.
+This is one of the alternative methods to override.
+It will generate less code because it lets the main rule intact and generates a shorter specific rule to override the properties that are affected by the direction of the text.

 ```css
 .test1, .test2 {